github/vscode-codeql/extensions/ql-vscode/README.md

 ### Configuring a QL project

-You need to set up `qlpack.json` files inside each ql pack (https://github.com/Semmle/ql/pull/2119/files will add them for the main repository).
+You need to set up `qlpack.json` files inside each ql pack (https://github.com/Semmle/ql/pull/2119/files added them for the main repository).
 All ql dependencies currently need to be in an open workspace folder.

+To make the standard libraries available in your workspace, click File > Add Folder to Workspace, and choose your local checkout of the `Semmle/ql` repository.

+To make your custom QL project depend on a standard library (e.g. for C++), create a `qlpack.json` file with the following contents:
+{
+    "name": "my-custom-cpp-pack",
+    "version": "0.0.0",
+    "libraryPathDependencies": ["codeql-cpp"]
+}

 Using the extension
 ---